gatsbyjs/gatsby/docs/docs/graphql-api.md

 The `useStaticQuery` hook can be used similar to `StaticQuery` in any component or page, but doesn't require the use of a component and render prop.

-Because it is a React hook, the [rules of hooks](https://reactjs.org/docs/hooks-rules.html) apply and you'll need to be using React and ReactDOM version 16.8.0 or later.
+Because it is a React hook, the [rules of hooks](https://reactjs.org/docs/hooks-rules.html) apply and you'll need to use it with React and ReactDOM version 16.8.0 or later.
 Because of how queries currently work in Gatsby, only one instance of `useStaticQuery` is supported in each file.

 Also, refer to the [guide on querying data in components with useStaticQuery](/docs/use-static-query/).